 Seat and meetings of National House

-33. (1) (a) The first meeting of the National House, must take place within 90 days after its constitution in terms of sections 28 and 29, must take place at a time and place determined by the Secretary, subject to subsection (5).
+33. (1) (a) The first meeting of the National House must take place within 90 days after its constitution in terms of sections 28 and 29, at a time and place determined by the Secretary, subject to subsection (5).

 (b) The President or a person designated by him or her must address the annual official opening of the National House.